faimus/CodeCrawler/README.md

 ## Issues to Look Into

 1. Initialization needs to be outside the program loop to prevent resetting of `oldPostings` and `newPostings` in each iteration.
-2. Need to figure out how to keep `oldPostings` and `newPostings` consistent with URL selections.
+2. Need to keep `oldPostings` and `newPostings` consistent with URL selections.
 The while loop currently keeps executing as long as `oldPostings` and `newPostings` are the same, implying that the loop breaks when there is a mismatch or a new posting is found.

 ## Dependencies